sturgisk/celeb_death_pool/README.md

 # Celebrity Death Pool

 ## Description
 Was made over a weekend for a group of friends, just a side project to mess around with.
 No real sigup process or passwords required, just username creation.
-Not optimuzed for mobile and could be improved all around.
+Not optimized for mobile and could be improved all around.

 ## Setup
 * My Config:  Ubuntu Droplet via Digital Ocean using MongoDB Atlas (Free tier)